 You do not have to be an expert to open up a difficult conversation or a discussion about mental health with a parent or carer:

-- Before meeting with parents/carers, discuss any concerns with your school’s pastoral, SEND or designated safeguarding lead (DSL).
+- Before meeting with parents/carers, discuss any concerns with your school’s pastoral, SEN/ASN/ALN or safeguarding lead.
 Alternatively, liaise with your school counsellor or mental health professional (if you have one).

 - Focus with parents/carers on your shared commitment to promote the best interests of their child.
 Parents have often described discussions about their children’s progress as a prompt for also thinking about, disclosing and addressing their own difficulties.